Haven (XHV) is the world's first network of private stable assets.

 Is Haven like Luna?

-In Haven XHV is burned to mint xUSD but XHV isn't held by a company and xUSD is backed by the ability to convert to XHV, not by XHV itself.
-Haven also has VBS and plans to simulate slippage.
+In Haven XHV is burned to mint xUSD but XHV isn't held by a company and xUSD is backed only by real world use.
+Haven also has VBS designed to prevent a death spiral and simulates slippage.

 Is Haven an L2 (layer two) solution for Monero?